 For general questions about bicycling and bikeshare in Ithaca:

 Q: Who runs the bikeshare?

-A: The bikeshare will be operated by LimeBike, a for-profit American bikesharing company present in over 50 markets, with locally hired staff.
+A: The bikeshare is operated by LimeBike, a for-profit American bikesharing company present in over 50 markets, with locally hired staff.
 Bike Walk Tompkins facilitated the process of selecting the bikeshare company that is the best fit for our community, with the cooperation of community partners.

 Q: What is a dock-free bike?

 Older-generation bikeshare systems, such as Citibike in New York City, rely on special bike racks called "docks" to ensure that bikes can only be borrowed by registered users.
 The docks are expensive and users are limited to go to places where docks exist.
 Dock-free bikeshares use a smartphone app for registration, and can be parked anywhere public bicycle parking is allowed because the locking mechanism is on the bike itself.
 When not in use, the rear wheel is locked.
 The bikes also have GPS and cellular connections integrated so that both the bikeshare operator and users can find bikes near them.

 Q: How do I contact the bikeshare operator?

 For any questions or concerns about LimeBike, call their 24/7 support line at 1-888-LIME-345 (1-888-546-3345).
 LimeBike's website (www.limebike.com) and their help page are also great resources to get to know the bikeshare system.

 How To Use